National Education Series Webinars

 1-866-922-6065 ext.3170/ firstname.lastname@example.org

-This webinar will be hosted by Ontario & Nunavut Division
+This webinar will be hosted by Alberta & North West Territories Division.

 MS Mood and Cognition

-This webinar will be hosted by Saskatchewan Division and will take place on April 25th, 2017, from 6:00 - 7:30pm CST/8:00 - 9:30pm EST. Please check back closer to April for more information and to register for this event.
+This webinar will be hosted by Saskatchewan Division.
+Please check back closer to the webinar date for more information and to register for this event.

 Diet, Active Living & Stress Management

-This webinar will be hosted by Atlantic Division (English) on May 16th, 2017, form 6:00 - 7:30pm ADT/5:00 - 6:30pm EDT.
+This webinar will be hosted by Atlantic Division (English).
 A similar session will be hosted by Quebec Division (French) and will take place in May of 2017, date and time TBA.
-Please check back closer to May for more information and to register for this event.
+Please check back closer to the webinar date for more information and to register for this event.

 This webinar will be hosted by the National office and will take place in June of 2017, date and time TBA.
+The presenter will be a naturopathic doctor.
 Please check back closer to June for more information and to register for this event.

 MS Fatigue Management (Past Event)